 Quid pro quo, translated to “this for that”, is a type of exchange-based sexual harassment.

-In exchange for romantic or sexual services, the victim may:
+What is an example of harassing someone quid pro quo?
+In exchange for romantic or sexual services, the victim could:

 Quid pro quo sexual harassment can be either explicit or implicit.
 The harasser may outright ask for the exchange or may hint at it (“Don’t you want this job?”).

 Third-party harassment is workplace harassment that’s perpetrated by a “third party”—someone from outside of the organization.
 Instead of the perpetrator being a boss, supervisor, or colleague, they are a vendor, supplier, customer, or client of the company.

 This behavior can include any of the types of harassment listed above.

 Victims of this type of harassment are often in “low-status” or “low-power” jobs (think: cashier, desk clerk, or sales associate).

 Often, these employees are trying to break into their careers and/or working hard to make ends meet.
 Their position in the company, their lack of experience, and their reluctance to cause a scene (and be seen as dramatic or a “troublemaker) make them vulnerable.
 Because third party harassment doesn’t fit the typical narrative, it remains under-recognized.
 You should strive to keep your employees safe while they’re at work, no matter who the harasser is.

 In some cases, employers are also legally liable for third-party harassment.
 According to employment lawyer Brian L. McDermott, “While employers do not have the ability to control their customers’ or vendors’ actions, Title VII of the Civil Rights Act requires employers to provide their employees with nondiscriminatory working conditions, and working conditions are not affected only by employees”, but also third parties.